-Share-based Compensation Expense Assumptions - Restricted Stock Awards common stock on the date of grant.
+Share-based Compensation Expense Assumptions - Restricted Stock Awards

+The Company measures and recognizes compensation expense for share-based payment awards made to employees and directors.
+The fair value of the Company's restricted stock awards is based on the market price of its common stock on the date of grant.
 Stock-based compensation expense related to restricted stock grants is expensed over the vesting period using the straight-line method for Company employees and the Company's board of directors.
 The Company recognizes forfeitures as they occur.
 The restricted shares have voting rights.